michaelpatrickpurcell/socratic-worldbuilding-system/README.md

 ## Characters
 Each player will portray one character throughout the game.
-The characters have gathered to duscuss the ways in which they have been affected by the game's disruptive change.
+The characters have gathered to discuss the ways in which they have been affected by the game's disruptive change.

 ### Examples of Characters
   - Staff Meeting: Professors who are preparing the curriculum for the upcoming school year.